 Your healthcare provider might also order tests to look for other chemicals in your urine: glycolate and glycerate.
 He or she may also want a blood sample to test for a genetic form of hyperoxaluria.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
-To learn what the results mean for you, talk with your health care provider.
+To learn what the results mean for you, talk with your healthcare provider.

 The normal level of urine oxalate excretion is less than 45 milligrams per day (mg/day).
 A higher level of urine oxalate may mean you are at risk of developing kidney stones.
 Risk of stone formation seems to increase even at levels above 25 mg/day, which is considered within normal limits.

 Avoid eating or drinking any food with vitamin C for 24 hours before you collect your urine sample.
 Also be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.